 If you are unsure whether you have previously received the hepatitis A vaccine, a healthcare provider can test for antibodies.
 However, even if you have received the vaccine previously, receiving it again won’t harm you.
 All MD Now Urgent Cares carry the hepatitis A vaccine for adults and children.

 You may also want to seek appropriate medical care for relief of certain hepatitis A symptoms.
-MD Now’s physician-led medical centers are comprehensive, state-of-the-art facilities, open 365 days a year, throughout Miami-Dade, Broward, Palm Beach, and Indian River counties.
+MD Now’s physician-led medical centers are comprehensive, state-of-the-art facilities, located throughout Miami-Dade, Broward, Palm Beach, and Indian River counties.
 Our services are a convenient alternative to the typical long wait time for a doctor’s appointment or sitting for hours in an ER waiting room.